colorfy-software/react-native-colorfy-template/README.md

   Runs after each use of `yarn add`/`yarn install` in the project to jetify the Android code, update the Pods on iOS (if you're using macOS).
 </details>

+## 🤝 Contributing

+This template is a very opinionated approach to React Native apps that the team uses at colorfy.

+**Therefore, we won't necessarily consider requests that do not align with our goals/vision/use cases for this template.**

+However, feel free to voice your opinions if need be: our position might change!

+You can also consider doing so [_from the inside_](https://colorfy.me/jobs/) 👀…